 Here are a few ways to help you lighten up when you go and spread the yoga love with children of all ages:

 - Come to class to play not to work!
 Doing yoga with kids is the most fun and liberating thing ever, and a great way to pull out of your own darkness at times.

 - Let yourself be a bit wild and crazy!
 By loosening up you will enjoy the class more, but the best benefit of this is that it will make the kids more focused on you.
-I call it “The Law of the Jungle”.
-The loudest and most dramatic person in the tribe becomes the natural leader that everyone follows.
+I call it “The Law of the Jungle”; the loudest and most dramatic person in the tribe becomes the natural leader that everyone follows.

 - Change the way you see things!
-The exact same actions can be seen as creative or as distracting depending on how you look at it.
-Incorporate the kids seemingly distracting actions into your class.
+The exact same actions can be seen as creative or as disturbing depending on how you look at it.
+Incorporate the kids seemingly disturbing actions into your class.
 For example, if one of the kids is starting to jump up and down on one leg while you are telling everyone to do the tree pose, make the whole class practice jumping trees.
 Who said that jumping trees are less good for you than standing trees?
 Jumping trees will make your legs strong!

 - Give what you want to get!
 Being a teacher is having a sort of relationship with your students.
 And like in any relationship, we are mirrors of each other and we get back whatever we give.
-So if you respect the kids, they will respect you.
-If you listen to the kids, they will listen to you.
-If you give them control, if you give them choices, if you let them be the leaders, they will let you lead too.
+So if you respect the kids, they will respect you; if you listen to the kids, they will listen to you; if you give them control, if you give them choices, if you let them be the leaders, they will let you lead too.

 Those little guys are awesome people, and at the end of the day your heart can be full of wonderful memories of playing yoga with all of your new little friends.

 So what do you want to be when you grow up?
-Maybe we grew up too much and it’s time to take things more lightly again and play life like a child, or a unicorn!
+Maybe we grew up too much and it’s time to take things more lightly again and play life like a child… or a Unicorn!